younrx/CTF_Irek1/README.md

 The expected data seem to be the following:
 `|75|6e|6c|6f|63|6b|20|96|97|93|96|94|97|93|98|`

-> Idea : Use a script to send these specific hexa values to the server
+> :bulb: Idea : Use a script to send these specific hexa values to the server

 #### Exploit to find the PIN

 I have tried to unlock the `verify` command by sending specific hexa values to the server.
 I sent the command `unlock \x96\x97\x93\x96\x94\x97\x93\x98` but it didn't work.
 It looks like the values described in the previous section are not the exact values wanted by the server.

-> Idea : The input buffer is pre-processed somewhere before the PIN is verified, or the values given by Ghidra are obfuscated in the code.
+> :bulb: Idea : The input buffer is pre-processed somewhere before the PIN is verified, or the values given by Ghidra are obfuscated in the code.
 >
 > Two possibilities :
 > - reversing the code more deeply to find any modification applied to the input buffer
 > - using a debugger step by step to find any modification applied to the input buffer

-> Other approach : brute-forcing the PIN
+> :bulb: Other approach : brute-forcing the PIN

 I chose to try a brute-forcing method.